 NestWatch participants are identified in the database by a unique identification number.
 We do not share names, addresses, contact information, or any personal information about our participants without express permission from each individual participant.

 Our unique dataset depends on the efforts of our network of volunteer participants.
 We ask that all data analysts give credit to the thousands of participants who have made NestWatch possible, as well as to the Cornell Lab of Ornithology for developing and managing the program.
 We further ask that you cite the NestWatch dataset in any scholarly publications resulting from these data, including any archived datasets that result from your publications.
 You can find a citable copy of the dataset with version number and DOI in the Mendeley data repository.
 Please do not redistribute data; direct others to download data directly from this website (or Mendeley data) where the records are regularly updated (including historical corrections, taxonomic revisions, and deletions).

 Consulting with staff

 Analyzing large datasets is complicated and requires skill in both conducting the analyses themselves but also in manipulating the data into the appropriate form for analysis.
 Please note that our resources are limited, so the responsiveness and extent of support may be constrained.
 We will do our best to meet all requests as time and resources permit.
 We will concentrate our efforts on answering questions about the general processes of analyzing data from NestWatch rather than the mechanics of using specific software to work through this process.
 For support please use our contact form.

 NestWatch Open Dataset by Cornell Lab of Ornithology is licensed under CC BY-NC 4.0

 The NestWatch data are provided in Comma-Separated Value format (CSV) and compressed as ZIP archives.
 The download will begin when the link is clicked.

-Last updated: 18 May 2023.
+Last updated: 25 Jan 2024.
 Data are scheduled to be updated annually on or about January 31.
 Older versions can be found on our Mendeley Data archive.